NotCras/Pump-Control-Program/README.md

   - ssh [username]@[IP OF THE PI GOES HERE]
     - default username is pi
     - then enter password, and you should be in!
+      - you can navigate the raspberry pi from terminal as if you are on the pi itself

 *Usage Note:* if multiple syringe pump are connected, currently several useless syringe pump commands must be sent to ensure all syringe pumps successfully connect.
 This is done in the beginning when all system connections are checked.